rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 We produce a list of `a`s from another list of `a`s.

-However, we want to distinguish between the type of the input list and the type of the output list, and therefore we will not be able to simply return the input list unfiltered.
+However, we want to distinguish between the type of the input list and the type of the output list, and hereby not be able to simply return the input list unfiltered.
 Taking inspiration in `map`, let's change the return type from `[a]` to `[b]`:

 ```haskell
 magic :: (a -> Bool) -> [a] -> [b]